Lysak/yii2-sypexgeo/README.md

 This is extension for Yii2 framework that makes it easy to deal with Sypex Geo.

 Usage
 -----

-Unfortunately original version of Sypex Geo does not support Composer installation, so we have to include it into this extension.
+Unfortunately, original version of Sypex Geo does not support Composer installation, so we have to include it into this extension.

 First of all, you have to download desired database from the http://sypexgeo.net/ website and place it somewhere